alexjvr1/R.temp/DailyNotes.md

 It's not so clear to me what the K is from this plot.
 The authors suggest that (for the pcadapt fast run) K should be chosen just before K plateaus.
 So is this K=3? or K=7??

+##Note 9 Oct 2015

+For some reason I have only 530 individuals in the last pyRAD run i.s.o the 826 that have already been sequence.
+Once the last lanes of sequencing are out, I will rerun the entire pyRAD pipeline from scratch (including demultiplexing, concatenating H10, H21-23 (all sequenced twice.
+We're paying only for H21).
+Check all the barcode files to make sure that they are updated to the latest sample orders!!